JereKuusela/valheim-expand_world_data/README.md

 - centerX (default: `0.0` of world radius): Moves the center point away from the world center.
 - centerY (default: `0.0` of world radius): Moves the center point away from the world center.
 - amount (default: `1.0` of total area): How much of the valid area is randomly filled with this biome.
 Uses normal distribution, see values below.
-- stretch (default: `1.0`): Same as the `Stretch biomes` setting but applied just to a single entry.
+- stretch (default: `1.0`): Same as the Stretch biomes setting in Expand World Size but applied just to a single entry.
 Multiplies the size of biome areas (average total area stays the same).
 - seed: Overrides the random outcome of `amount`.
 Numeric value fixes the outcome.
 Biome name uses a biome specific value derived from the world seed.
 No value uses biome from the `terrain` parameter.
 - wiggleDistance (default: `true`): Applies "wiggle" to the `minDistance`.
 - wiggleSector (default: `true`): Applies "wiggle" to the `maxSector` and `minSector`.
+- boiling (default: `false`): If true, the water is boiling hot.
+  - For Ashlands biome, the default value is `true` to keep old configurations working.
+  - The boiling effect gradually increases over 300 meters.
+    - This can be modified by using a numeric value.
+    - For example `0.5` would make the effect increase over 600 meters while `2.0` would make the effect increase over 150 meters.

 Note: The world edge is always ocean.
 This is currently hardcoded.